galaxyproject/galaxy-hub/src/GalaxyUpdates/2012_04/index.md

 * EMBER: analysis technique for inferring the genes regulated by transcription factor.
 * hmmer: hmmscan/hmmsearch as one tool, plus hmmpress
 * RNA SEQ by Expectation Maximization (RSEM).
-* !FastqMcf from ea-utils: remove barcodes and primers, filter and clip.
+* FastqMcf from ea-utils: remove barcodes and primers, filter and clip.
 * Augustus: eukaryotic gene prediction.
 * sed_wrapper: Get the power of Unix sed in Galaxy
 * antiSMASH: antibiotics and secondary metabolite analysis shell